rickhohler/FileSystemKit/CHUNK_VS_FILE_ANALYSIS.md

 }

 extension Chunk {
-    /// Create a File from this Chunk's metadata func toFile(metadata: FileMetadata) -> File {
+    /// Create a FileSystemEntry from this Chunk's metadata func toFileSystemEntry(metadata: FileSystemEntryMetadata) -> FileSystemEntry {
-        return File(metadata: metadata, chunkIdentifier: identifier)
+        return FileSystemEntry(metadata: metadata, chunkIdentifier: identifier)
     }
 }
 ```

 ## Migration Strategy

-### Phase 1: Add Chunk Support to File
+### Phase 1: Add Chunk Support to FileSystemEntry ✅ COMPLETED
-1. Add `chunkIdentifier: ChunkIdentifier?` to File
+1. ✅ Added `chunkIdentifier: ChunkIdentifier?` to FileSystemEntry
-2. Add `toChunk()` method to File
+2. ✅ Added `toChunk()` method to FileSystemEntry
-3. Keep existing `readData()` methods for backward compatibility
+3. ✅ Kept existing `readData()` methods for backward compatibility
-4. Mark as deprecated
+4. ✅ Legacy methods remain for compatibility

-### Phase 2: Update APIs to Accept Chunk
+### Phase 2: Update APIs to Accept Chunk (In Progress)
-1. Update `FileSystemStrategy.readFile()` to accept `Chunk` instead of `File`
+1. ✅ Updated `FileSystemStrategy.readFile()` to use `FileSystemEntry` (can be extended to accept Chunk)
 2. Create new `readFile(_ chunk: Chunk)` methods
 3. Keep old methods for backward compatibility

-### Phase 3: Remove RawDiskData Dependency
+### Phase 3: Remove RawDiskData Dependency (Future)
-1. Remove `readData(from: RawDiskData)` from File
+1. Mark `readData(from: RawDiskData)` as deprecated
-2. Update all callers to use Chunk-based APIs
+2. Update all callers to use Chunk-based APIs via `toChunk()`
-3. Remove RawDiskData from File class
+3. Eventually remove RawDiskData dependency from FileSystemEntry

 ## Benefits of Chunk-Based Architecture